Chandler Implant Overdentures

 Your implant overdentures can last you the rest of your life if you take care of them and your oral health.
 That means you’ll need to be careful about your dental hygiene and come in regularly for cleanings.
 At home, a water flosser will efficiently cleanse around and beneath your overdentures.
 The best way to keep your new teeth sparkling is by gently brushing them with an extra-soft toothbrush and non-abrasive cleaner made for dentures.
 Regular toothpaste will damage them.

-Dr. Walden has been placing implants for around 20 years, and he completed a full-mouth reconstruction program at UCLA.
+Dr. Walden has been placing implants for around 20 years and completed a full-mouth reconstruction program at UCLA.
 He can help you achieve a beautiful smile and regain the ability to chew comfortably and speak clearly.

-To schedule an appointment, please get in touch with us using this form or by calling 480-755-1661.
+To schedule an appointment, please contact us using our appointment request form or by calling 480-755-1661.
 If you aren’t ready for a paid exam, you can also request a brief complimentary consultation with Dr. Walden to find out if you’re a candidate for implant overdentures.